 The main idea behind CreekFire, Longstreet said, is to get people to appreciate the creek.
-There was a time, he said, when the Codorus was regarded as a dirty, stinky waterway.

 "It's not that way anymore.
 It has improved so much in the past 30 years.
 I don't think it gets the respect or the recognition that it deserves," Longstreet said.
 "Clearly the creek has improved.
 The bald eagles fish there."

 Saturday's event will probably be followed by future CreekFires, but that's not set in stone.

 Longstreet said the fire might last an hour, maybe two, "I don't know."

 The public is invited to gather at Foundry Park off West Philadelphia Street.